-The Company recognizes the importance of diversity at the Board and senior management levels and is engaged at the highest levels of the Board and executive management in an ongoing discussion of the representation of women on the Board and in executive officer positions.
+The Company recognizes the importance of diversity at the Board, senior management levels and all other levels of the firm and is engaged at the highest levels of the Board and executive management in an ongoing discussion of the representation of women on the Board, in executive officer positions and at all other levels of the firm.
 In May 2015 it was the presenting sponsor of "The Next Billion: Women & The Economy of the Future", the inaugural conference for an innovative new initiative.
 This one-day conference was designed to spark conversation, challenge assumptions and enable the sharing of practical solutions among senior corporate leaders with a view to creating a global, action-oriented community of private sector representatives focused on building their businesses by capitalizing on the potential of women as employees, executives, investors and consumers.
 Kalpana Desai, one of the Company's directors, was a featured presenter at this conference.
+During the year, Canaccord Genuity Corp. became a sponsor of Women in Capital Markets, the largest network of professional women in the Canadian capital markets industry.
+The firm hosted a presentation for all capital markets employees by the CEO of Women in Capital Markets with a view to learning about the important work this organization is doing and how the firm can work together to drive positive change for the industry and the firm.
+The firm is actively encouraging engagement with this organization and ensuring that diversity is reflected in recruitment.